The Best of Everything

 Love on the Run.
 MGM, 1936.
 Directed by W.S.
 Van Dyke, 81 minutes.
 Joan stars in this romp as heiress "Sally Parker," who's trying to escape an impending marriage and is followed by two newspapermen (Clark Gable and Franchot Tone) trying to get the scoop.
 Check out Joan's funny scenes in a country bumpkin outfit and doing a bump-n-grind with a castle caretaker.
 It's her 7th film with Gable and 6th film with husband Tone.
 Says Joan in CWJC: ...my first real comedy in ages, and I enjoyed the hell out of it, particularly with Clark and Franchot opposite.
 Not a big picture, but everyone I know who saw it seemed to love the thing.

 Loy, Myrna.
-(8/2/05 - 12/14/93) Loy, born Myrna Williams, made her film debut in 1925 and also appeared that year with Joan in Pretty Ladies.
+(8/2/05 - 12/14/93) Loy, born Myrna Williams in Montana, made her film debut in 1925 and also appeared that year with Joan in Pretty Ladies.
 Initially cast as vamps and exotics, she signed with MGM in 1932 and soon after (1934) was cast as what would become her most famous role, Nora Charles in The Thin Man series.
 In 1936 a nationwide poll named her "The Queen of Hollywood."
 (Gable was named "King.")
 She made a total of 129 films and in 1991 was given the Lifetime Achievement Award by the Academy.

 From Loy's autobiography Being and Becoming: